-‘Narcos’ Season 3 Cast Pedro Pascal and Miguel Angel Silvestre Behind The Scenes
+‘Narcos’ Season 3 Cast Pedro Pascal And Miguel Angel Silvestre Behind The Scenes

 A post shared by Miguel Angel Silvestre (@miguelangelsilvestre) on

 Narcos Season 3 is yet to receive an official release date.
 With Netflix original series line-up, you can expect the third season to be released sometime in September 2017.
-The series has been renewed for multiple season.
+The series has been renewed for multiple seasons.

-Rumors suggest that his on screen partner Steve Murphy played by Boyd Holbrook will not be returning for Narcos Season 3.
+Rumors suggest that his on-screen partner Steve Murphy played by Boyd Holbrook will not be returning for Narcos Season 3.
 The real Steve Murphy also left Colombia after Pablo Escobar was killed by law enforcement.
-In an interview with The Hollywood Reporter, Holbrook will not confirm or deny whether his character is returning.
-When asked about the future of the series Holbrook responds with the following:
+In an interview with the Hollywood Reporter, Holbrook will not confirm or deny whether his character is returning.
+When asked about the future of the series Holbrook responded with the following:

 Legionarius Stunts presente #narcos #narcos3 #narcosseason3 #netflix #stunts #stuntman #doblederiesgo #action #extreme #series #actionshot #actionseries Photo by @cytherock